 Gear and weapons

-I love games which gives you a vast selection of gear and weapons to not only wear and prance around in, but also upgrade and modify with multiple enhancements.
+I love games that give you a vast selection of gear and weapons to not only wear and prance around in but also upgrade and modify with multiple enhancements.
 The Outer Worlds was heavenly!
 There’s a multitude of suits and helmets to both find and buy within the game, each one visually changing your character.
 Not only that, but you can also dress up all of your companions independently so they all have their own visual identity.
-Seeing as I don’t really care about them, and they resurrect after each battle anyway, on normal, I decided to dress them in a visually appealing gear, rather than protective ones.
+Seeing as I don’t really care about them, and they resurrect after each battle anyway, on normal, I decided to dress them in visually appealing gear, rather than protective ones.
 So, I gave one of them a giant mascot’s head, shaped like the moon, and the other had a rather dapper top hat!

 Weapons also play a major part in the game, obviously.
 There’s a wide selection of guns but it was a bit disappointing that all guns of the same ‘type’ are identical in terms of power, so no varying stats or reason to swap.
 However, using the workbenches, you can ‘tinker’ with the weapons and gear to boost their stats as well as insert various ‘modifications’ to add effects such as plasma bullets, a sniper sight, boosting your personal trails and stats, and many more.
 These modifications are one-time use and can’t be removed, so it’s best holding onto them until you’re sure you’ve found your dream weapon and look.